Offshore Islands Development Act

 Article 1

-This Act is specially targeted at promoting the developmental construction, enhancing the industrial development, protecting the natural environment, preserving the cultural features, improving the quality of life, and augmenting the welfare of residents of Offshore Islands.
-Matters not provided for in this Act shall be governed by the provisions of other laws.
+This Act is enacted to promote the developmental construction, enhance the industrial development, protect the natural environment, preserve the cultural features, improve the quality of life, and augment the welfare of residents of offshore islands.
+Matters not covered by this Act shall be governed by other applicable laws.

 Article 2

-An Offshore Island as referred to in this Act means an island that is detached from the main island of Taiwan and is under the governing jurisdiction of the Republic of China.
+An offshore island as referred to in this Act means an island that is separated from the main island of Taiwan and is under the jurisdiction of the Republic of China.

 Article 3

-A major construction plan as referred to in this Act means a major industrial investment plan recognized by the central competent authority or a public works project assigned for undertaking by a private entity.
+A major public construction project as referred to in this Act means a major industrial investment plan recognized by the central competent authority or a public construction project assigned for undertaking by a private institution.

 Article 4